ManojChandran/eduk8snotes/notes/001-chapter-01.md

 ### What is a kubernetes?
 Kubernetes is an open source container orchestration engine for automating deployment, scaling, and management of containerized applications.

-### How does kubernetes achive the orchestration?
+### What is the kubernetes core working principle to achive the orchestration?
-Kubernetes ask us what state you we want and continuously work on maintaining the request state.
+Kubernetes ask us what state you we want, realize these request as an `object` state and kubernetes continuously work on maintaining the request state.

 ### How we request or tell, what state we want?
 We write kubernetes API, we express our request in .yaml format.